The UK's 25 hottest housing markets

 We often talk about 'the UK housing market' and 'UK house price inflation' as if there is one housing market and one rate of house price inflation.
 Neither is true.

 The UK housing market is made up of hundreds if not thousands of tiny housing markets, which operate independently of each other.
-One person buying a home in Birmingham does not move the housing market in Bristol.
+One person buying a home in Sidmouth does not move the housing market in Skegness.

 In this article, we look at the hottest 25 housing markets across the country.
-Do you live in one of the UK's hottest housing markets?
+Do you live in one of the UK's hottest housing markets and if you do how much have house prices increased?

 Biggest house price increases last month

-The biggest house price winners last month were in City of London where average house prices increased by 10.5%.
+The biggest house price winners last month were in Na h-Eileanan Siar where average house prices increased by 6.9%.

-In second place came Rossendale where house prices rose by 6.2%, and in third place where house prices were up by 6.0% was Lisburn and Castlereagh.
+In second place came Forest of Dean where house prices rose by 3.4%, and in third place where house prices were up by 3.4% was South Oxfordshire.

 Interesting to see that the top three came from across the country.